 Bodine does Middleton's dirty work

 The MetroColor is bright and the picture quality on my DVD good.
 There are some nice (Californian) location shots (DP William E Snyder, of The Man from Colorado fame).
 There’s quite good Paul Sawtell music.
 The movie was written by Thomas Thompson, also credited as an associate producer (his only film as such).
-Thompson was a TV writer (especially Bonanza and Temple Houston) and only wrote two film Westerns – the other was the screenplay for another Robert Taylor Western, Saddle the Wind, in 1958.
+Thompson was a TV writer (especially of Bonanza and Temple Houston) and only wrote two feature Westerns – the other was the screenplay for another Robert Taylor Western, Saddle the Wind, in 1958.
 The script for Cattle King isn’t bad, in fact.

 Loggia likes women and fighting

 The ensemble was directed by Tay Garnett, probably most famous for A Connecticut Yankee in King Arthur’s Court and the 1946 version of The Postman Always Rings Twice, but not really known for Westerns – in fact I think Cattle King was the only big-screen Western he directed.
-He does a fair job, it must be said and the picture moves along at a brisk trot, with some good action scenes – the final showdown is well handled.
+He does a fair job, it must be said, and the picture moves along at a brisk trot, with some good action scenes – the final showdown is well handled.

-I quite like this picture.
+I quite like this movie.
 It’s no great Western, and it’s certainly not Robert Taylor’s finest, but it rattles right along in a 50s sort of way and is enjoyable.
 You could certainly watch it.